Telecominfraproject/oopt-tai/docs/TAI-MAI.md

-TAI-MAI : An Enhanced Generic Interface
+TAI-MAI : An Enhanced Interface
 =======================================
 TAI (Transponder Abstraction Interface)
 MAI (Module Abstraction Interface)

+This provides the "enhanced interface" with TAI-MAI.
+The previous version provides a "simple interface" with TAI only.

 TAI (Transponder Abstraction Interface)
 =======================================